 - Riachinho Waterfall: A big natural swimming pool with a beautiful view over the Rio Preto Valley - 4 kilometres away from the entrance of the Fumaca Waterfall trek.
 Just walk 200m out of the road and you'll get there.
 You can easily spend a couple of hours just enjoying the water and view.

-- Purification Waterfall: This beautiful 4-hour trek (roundtrip) starts with a walk until the end of the valley of Capão, passing by the Bomba, a small village at the foot of Morro Branco, a 400-metre tall cliff.
+- Purification Waterfall - This beautiful 4-hour trek (roundtrip) starts with a walk until the end of the valley of Capão, passing by the Bomba, a small village at the foot of Morro Branco, a 400-metre tall cliff.
 You will get to the Poço Angélica, a 30-metre long natural swimming area surrounded by native vegetation.
 Following the river bed for another hour we will reach the Purificação Waterfall, a 15-metre high waterfall in a real ecological sanctuary.
 Wonderful.

-- Valley of Paty: Considered by some magazines as the best trek in Brazil, this is an amazing valley.
+- Valley of Paty - Considered by some magazines as the best trek in Brazil, this is an amazing valley.
 You can do the trek in 1 to 6 days.
 In 1 day you'll need to do 50 kilometres by jeep, in 4 days almost none.
 If you have time, it's worth spending at least 3 days doing this trek.
 You can sleep at the homes of native inhabitants along the way.
 You need a guide to do this trek.
 And be careful because you will fall in love with the national park, canyons, waterfalls, atlantic forest and spectacular table mountains.

-- Morrão and Aguas Claras Waterfall: The entrance of this trek is near the Riachinho Waterfall.
+- Morrão and Aguas Claras Waterfall - The entrance of this trek is near the Riachinho Waterfall.
 You'll walk towards the imposing Tambor Hill and enjoy great views over the Three Brothers Hills (tres irmaos).
 Right there is another beautiful waterfall where you can refresh yourself.

-- Torrinha Cavern / blue and enchanted pool/Pratinha and Pai Inacio: You might be able to combine those destinations in a one day hike with a 4x4 and a guide.
+- Torrinha Cavern / blue and enchanted pool/Pratinha and Pai Inacio - You might be able to combine those destinations in a one day hike with a 4x4 and a guide.
 You'll enter 7 kilometres underground in one of the most spectacular caverns in the region in the largest cave system of South America.
 Totally unique stalactites and stalagmites decorate the cavern, as well as rare crystal formations.
 Then go see the transparent waters of the blue and enchanted pool.
 If you get there at the right hour of the day, you'll see the ray of light entering in the pool reflecting beautiful colors.
 Coming back to the valley, make a stop at the Pai Inacio Hill to contemplate one of the most beautiful sunset of the Chapada Diamantina.
-At an altitude of 1,150 meters, it is a postcard picture of the national park unveiling a gorgeous panoramic view of the region.
+At an altitude of 1,150 metres, it is a postcard picture of the national park unveiling a gorgeous panoramic view of the region.

 - Good cultural visits also include the colonial towns of Lencois, Mucuge and Rio de Contas.
 Also visit the ghost town of Igatu and the Marimbus Wetlands.